Spider-Man on the cover of Amazing Fantasy #15 (1962)

 Why did Amazing Fantasy end with issue #15?

-The anthology was being cancelled due to low sales, and #15 was intended as the finale.
-Stan Lee used the opportunity to test an unconventional teen hero concept that publisher Martin Goodman had rejected for a regular series.
-The issue's strong sales revived the character in The Amazing Spider-Man #1 six months later.
+Sales had been weak and Marvel was already going to cancel the title.
+Stan Lee used the last issue to test a teenage-lead hero that publisher Martin Goodman had previously vetoed for a regular series.
+The numbers came back strong enough that Marvel launched The Amazing Spider-Man #1 six months later.

 Who drew the cover of Amazing Fantasy #15?

-Jack Kirby pencilled the cover.
-Steve Ditko inked it and drew the interior art, and is the co-creator alongside writer Stan Lee.
-Kirby's cover composition (Spider-Man swinging with a villain in tow) became one of the most-imitated images in comic history.
+Jack Kirby pencilled the cover, and Steve Ditko inked it after redrawing the Spider-Man figure (Ditko wasn't happy with Kirby's pose).
+Ditko also drew the interior story and is credited as the character's co-creator alongside Lee.
+The Kirby cover composition (Spider-Man swinging with a villain in tow) became the layout most subsequent Spider-Man covers were measured against.

 What is the collector significance of Amazing Fantasy #15?

-Amazing Fantasy #15 is widely regarded as the defining Silver Age key book, alongside Fantastic Four #1 and X-Men #1.
-High-grade copies (CGC 9.0 and above) have sold for over $3 million at auction.
-A CGC 9.6 copy sold for $3.6 million in 2021.
+Amazing Fantasy #15 sits at the top of the Silver Age key list alongside Fantastic Four #1 and X-Men #1.
+High-grade copies (CGC 9.0+) have crossed $3 million at auction.
+A CGC 9.6 sold for $3.6 million at Heritage in 2021, the highest price for a comic at the time.

 Did Stan Lee create Spider-Man alone?